fbpx

 Built in an era when steam locomotives were still being produced in large quantities, "Cecil" was used to make up trains in railroad yards and switch cars in and out of loading tracks.
 He has only 300 horsepower and cannot pull very many cars.

 In early 1956, Cecil was transferred to the US Navy and was moved to the Puget Sound Naval Shipyard at Bremerton.
 After many faithful years of service, he was retired in 1976 and moved to the Northwest Railway Museum.
-He is the Northwest Railway Museum's child membership level maskot.
+He is the Northwest Railway Museum’s child membership level mascot.

-Cecil3"Cecil" often wears a removable set of eyes and mouth.
+“Cecil” often wears a removable set of eyes and mouth.

-Cecil1"Cecil" has just two powered axles and uses connecting rods much like a steam locomotive.
+“Cecil” has just two powered axles and uses connecting rods much like a steam locomotive.
 The rods transfer driving force from a powered axle to an adjacent unpowered axle.